Back to QuickStarts

 • Optionally, you can install Yarn and use it to run this example instead of using npm.

-• Create an SnowTrace API key if you do not already have one.
-This is used to verifiy your contracts onchain.
+• Create an Etherscan API key if you do not already have one.
+This is used to verify your contracts onchain.

-• Create an account with Infura or Alchemy to use as an RPC endpoint if you do not already have one.
+• Create an account with Infura or Alchemy to obtain an RPC endpoint if you do not already have one.

 Steps to implement